RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Powering up and interfacing with the board" />

-- Go to your Device Manager by pressing: **Windows + R** and typing **devmgmt.msc**, or search in the Start Menu.
+2. Go to your Device Manager by pressing: **Windows + R** and typing **devmgmt.msc**, or search in the Start Menu.

-- Look for Ports (**COM & LPT**) and find the name **USB-SERIAL CH340** and take note of the COM Port Number as you will need it to connect with the board.
+3. Look for Ports (**COM & LPT**) and find the name **USB-SERIAL CH340** and take note of the COM Port Number as you will need it to connect with the board.

 :::tip 📝 NOTE
 Windows 10 should recognize the board and automatically install drivers.
-If you didn't find any Port with the name USB-Serial CH340, make sure you have installed the CH340 Drivers in your Windows PC.
+If you didn't find any port with the name USB-Serial CH340, make sure you have installed the CH340 Drivers in your Windows PC.
 :::

 <rk-img